TomasBelskis/coffee-time-app/README.md

-# coffee-time-app
+# MacOS Automation
-App to keep macos awake
+Basic automation and window management for macos using hammerspoon.